JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to add a file
+script to count number of directories